serverfarmer/cloudfarmer/README.md

 in unattended mode (without user interaction during the whole setup).

-Currently it supports only Amazon EC2 service and their flavor of Ubuntu 14.04 LTS, however there are plans to add support for all major cloud service providers.
+Currently it supports only Amazon EC2 service and their flavor of Ubuntu 14.04 LTS, however there are plans to add support for the below cloud service providers:

+- Beyond e24cloud.com
+- Google Cloud
+- IBM SoftLayer
+- Joyent
+- Microsoft Azure
+- Oktawave
+- Rackspace Cloud
+- Unizeto UniCloud
+- VMware vCloud Air

 **Example usage**